swiss-transplant-cohort-study/3LC-user-manual/docs/source/patient2.rst

 .. image:: NewTransplant.png

-Here you'll have a chance of adding details about the "Donor", re-entering the "SOAS listing ID" and "Listing date".
+Here you'll have a chance of adding details about the "Donor", the "SOAS listing ID" and "Listing date".
 These and "Hospitalization start-date for the transplantation procedure" are all mandatory fields.

 Equally, you should mention the "Healthcare provider", "Referral center", "Case number from the procedure provider", "Organ" and "Transplation date".